navnee1h/navnee1h.github.io/content/posts/ejpt-passed/index.md

 ---
-title: "eJPT Passed — My Hands-on Notes"
+title: "How I Passed the eJPT: Simple Hands-On Guide"
 date: 2025-01-19
 slug: "ejpt-passed"
-description: "Hands-on eJPT notes: enumeration, privilege escalation tips, lab strategy, and study plan I used to pass the eJPT."
+description: "A quick and beginner friendly summary of how I prepared for and passed the eJPT exam, with practical tips and hands-on insights."
 tags: ["eJPT","pentesting","cybersecurity"]
 categories: ["Certification"]
 image: "cover.jpg"